Zurc/lasaldelavida/episodio4-quotes.md

 > 'Give yourself the permission to say no', 'every time you said YES to something you say NO to other million things'

-> Can be automated? can be delegated?
+> Can be automated? can be delegated? -> permission to protect, permission to make it fale for a while.

+> 'Be fruitful and multiply' (genesis)

 From [...pasive income TED talk](https://www.youtube.com/watch?v=fDCAPOTnBIo)